Diedros Mágicos

 Bernia Ridge Traverse

 After a few days of climbing we decided to enjoy the excellent weather with a mountaineering day out.
 We headed for the classic traverse of the Bernia, which is an excellent scramble which is like Crib Goch on steroids.
 For it’s entire length it has interesting and often exposed scrambling, with a very short section of climbing in the middle.
 As the guidebook said that the estimated time was 5-10 hours we had a fairly early start to ensure that we had enough light, this had the added advantage that we weren’t walking up to the start of the ridge in the full heat of the day.
 As soon as we started scrambling along the ridge we were greeted with excellent exposure, interesting scrambling with some enjoyable down climbing.
 We made really good time along the technical section and we were soon at the single graded pitch, which was as expected a bolt ladder which needed no gear.
 The climbing was up a very strange section of rock which had three vertical fins which were attached to a weird curving ridge.
-From here a short section of scrambling up the.
+From here a short section of scrambling up the ridge.
 Read the full article…